FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 After 40+ beta versions & release candidates we are very excited to introduce **Snowpack 2.0: A build system for the modern web.**

-- A dev server that starts up in <50ms.
+- Starts up in <50ms and stays fast in large projects.
-- A build pipeline for O(1) file builds.
+- Bundle-free development with bundled production builds.
 - Built-in support for TypeScript, JSX, CSS Modules and more.
-- Works with your favorite production bundler.
+- Works with React, Preact, Vue, Svelte, and all your favorite libraries.
 - [Create Snowpack App (CSA)](/#create-snowpack-app-(csa)) starter templates.

 <br/>